 Blog By M. Mitera

 Being an artist requires a certain level of concentration.
 When you come to our shop, you’re trusting us to pierce you or tattoo you and we want to give you our utmost attention to ensure that you get exactly what you want.
 There’s a lot of technical details in piercing and tattooing.
 We want to make sure we cover everything to make sure that you’re a happy client when you end up leaving.
 In order to do this, we need to have minimal distractions.
 Since our procedures are so delicate (piercing) or can take a long time (tattooing), there are a few things that can be a very serious distraction and the biggest one is unfortunately children.
+Not only that but the environment of a tattoo shop can be unsafe for kids, especially if they’re bored!

 In my college years, I spent some time as a preschool teacher’s assistant and spent a good deal of time around small children.
 I’ve come to to conclusion that kids are really bad at three main things; not touching things (especially if they’re told not to touch it), sitting still (for any period of time longer than four minutes), and staying quiet (forget about it if they’re bored or restricted).
 All three of these things are required in a tattoo shop.
 Of course, kids sometimes have to exhibit all of these traits like at the doctors office or if you have to bring them to the mechanic with you.
 But those are necessary trips, whereas a tattoo or piercing is a voluntary luxury that’s about you!
 You want your artist to be fully attentive to you and what you’re hoping to get from your new tattoo or piercing!
 You also have to think; have you ever been toted along to a friend’s tattoo appointment when you yourself weren’t getting tattooed?
 What did you end up doing?
 You get stuck on the couch for who knows how long, wishing that you stayed home so that you could be watching TV and eating snacks.
 For a child, that feeling is magnified tenfold.
 Their little bodies contain too much energy to sit on the couches in our lounge for more than ten minutes while their parents fill out paperwork for a future appointment, let alone the actual appointment.